- Books, Literature, and Writing»

 Psyche’s sisters would travel to the mountain top each day and cry because they missed her so much.
 So they got a surprise when one day the wind lifted them up, and delivered them safely to the castle where Psyche and Eros lived.
 The gorgeous castle and all the wealth that surrounded Psyche made them feel jealousy towards her, especially when they learned that Psyche had a husband now as well.
 They peppered her with so many questions about her husband, that Psyche began getting her stories mixed up.
 Once she said he had dark hair, in another anecdote she said he had blond hair.
 She could not admit she had never seen his face, but finally after their relentless interrogation, Psyche told them the truth.

-The sisters reminded Psyche of the Oracle’s prediction to their Father, and convinced the poor girl that her husband was likely a horrible looking monster who would eat her as soon as he tired of her, and find another wife.
+The sisters reminded Psyche of the Oracle’s prediction to their father, and convinced the poor girl that her husband was likely a horrible looking monster who would eat her as soon as he tired of her, and find another wife.
 Together they hatched a plan, made sure Psyche had a dagger and an oil lamp, and instructed her that she must get a look at her husband’s face while he was asleep.
 If he was truly as awful as they expected, Psyche’s only choice would be to use the dagger to kill him.
 When Psyche saw what a handsome man he was, the shock caused her hands to shake, and she dropped a bit of oil onto the shoulder of the sleeping Eros, which awoke him at once.
 When he realized Psyche disobeyed his orders, he said in sadness, “Where there is not trust, there cannot be love”, then got up and left the palace.

-Angry Aphrodite Assigned Difficult Tasks To Psyche
+Angry Aphrodite Assigned Difficult Tasks to Psyche

 When Aphrodite realized that her son had disobeyed her, she took out all her anger on Psyche.
 She searched her out, and was determined to make her miserable.
 Aphrodite gave Psyche four very difficult tasks to complete, designed to make the terrified young woman suffer.
 But she was unaware that Eros was watching from afar, and giving Psyche help with his special powers.

-Aphrodite dumped a huge pile of many types of seeds into a great heap, and ordered Psyche to separate them and sort them into piles by individual type of seeds.
+Aphrodite dumped a huge pile of many types of seeds into a great heap, and ordered Psyche to separate them and sort them into piles by individual type.
 This had to be finished by sundown.
 Psyche knew this was impossible.
 But soon a big army of ants arrived, and scurrying back and forth, completed this task after all!
 Aphrodite was infuriated when she came back to find this task done, and determined to make the next one even harder.

 Aphrodite commanded that Psyche collect wool for a golden fleece from a group of fierce, man-eating beasts, who lived near a thicket of thorn bushes.
 Psyche was terrified that these wild beasts would tear her apart, and that it was certain death to get too close to the animals.
 But the voice of a lovely green tree told Psyche to wait until dusk, when the animals got tired.
 Then they would leave the thicket to sleep, making it easier for Psyche to take the wool that was stuck in the thorns.
 Once again Psyche completed what seemed impossible, and once again Aphrodite was furious.